Generate and Export Gerber File in Altium Designer: the Language of PCB Manufacturing

 Fig. 4 Other manufacturing output solutions

 Just as the quality of your trip depends on your ability to communicate effectively, the quality of your manufactured PCB depends on your CM understanding your design.
 Today, the most used language or design format is Gerber files.
 Therefore, for the best opportunity to have your design intent understood by a CM, your PCB design, and development software must be able to generate and export Gerber files.
-If you are ready to check out these options and more with Altium, you can get a free trial here.
+If you are ready to check out these options and more with Altium Designer, you can get a free trial here.